GenderDysphoria/GenderDysphoria.fyi/public/en/what-is-gender.md

 What **Gender is *not*** is sexual orientation.
 We describe orientation using terms relative to one's gender (homosexual/heterosexual/bisexual, etc), but gender itself does not affect sexuality and sexuality has no role in gender.

-## What does it mean to be Non-binary?
+## What does it mean to be Nonbinary?

-Non-binary can basically be simplified as a lack of exclusive affinity to male or female.
-This may be a lack of affinity to either identity ([agender](https://gender.wikia.org/wiki/Agender)), a total affinity to both ([bi-gender](https://gender.wikia.org/wiki/Bigender)/), a balanced affinity to both ([androgyne](https://gender.fandom.com/wiki/Androgyne)), an affinity that changes from day to day ([genderfluid](https://gender.wikia.org/wiki/Genderfluid)), a partial affinity ([demigender](https://gender.wikia.org/wiki/Demigender)), or even an affinity to the entire gender spectrum at once ([pangender](https://gender.wikia.org/wiki/Pangender)).
+Nonbinary identities are outside of an exclusive affinity to either male or female.
+Sometimes this means a total affinity to both ([bigender](https://gender.fandom.org/wiki/Bigender)) or balanced affinity to both ([androgyne](https://gender.fandom.com/wiki/Androgyne)).
+It can also mean an affinity that changes from day to day ([genderfluid](https://gender.fandom.org/wiki/Genderfluid)), a partial affinity ([demigender](https://gender.fandom.org/wiki/Demigender)), or even an affinity to the entire gender spectrum at once ([pangender](https://gender.fandom.org/wiki/Pangender)).

+It can also mean a lack of affinity to any gender identity at all ([agender](https://gender.fandom.org/wiki/Agender)) or a strong affinity to a gender identity that isn't relative to either male or female (including but not limited to [aporagender](https://gender.fandom.com/wiki/Aporagender)).

-It could be an affinity to some aspects of a gender but not others.
-For example, a [demigirl](https://gender.wikia.org/wiki/Demigirl) could be someone assigned female at birth who only feels a partial connection to womanhood and femininity, or may be a male-assigned individual who is taking hormone therapy to relieve physical dysphoria, and has a female phenotype, but does not experience a strong connection to the social aspects of womanhood.
+Some nonbinary people have an affinity to some aspects of a gender but not others.
+For example, a [demigirl](https://gender.fandom.org/wiki/Demigirl) could be someone assigned female at birth who only feels a partial connection to womanhood and femininity, or may be a male-assigned individual who is taking hormone therapy to relieve physical dysphoria, and has a female phenotype, but does not experience a strong connection to the social aspects of womanhood.

-In generalist terms, this book will be describing gender in a sense of binary identities (male/female) vs non-binary identities, but this is purely for the sake of writing simplicity.
+In generalist terms, this book will be describing gender in a sense of binary identities (male/female) vs nonbinary identities, but this is purely for the sake of writing simplicity.
+Similarly, the list of nonbinary identities mentioned is not exhaustive.
 Please know that the depth of gender experience and expression is far, far more complicated than this simple breakdown.